Tools for blogging and photography

-When I decided to publish my blog as a hobby years ago, I had almost zero time to spend on making photos with my point-and-shoot camera, a Canon Powershot.
+When I started publishing my blog as a hobby years ago, I had almost zero time to spend on making photos with my point-and-shoot camera, a Canon Powershot.

 I was a busy mom, and it was enough trouble to take a quick snap of a finished recipe at dinner time without my young kids wailing they were HUNGRY, mere seconds before we sat down to eat the food.